The Professional Data…

-Lisa received a Bachelor of Science degree in interpersonal communications from Northwestern University and a master’s degree in clinical social work with honors from Loyola University of Chicago.
-She has 30 years experience as a practicing psychotherapist and 40 years experience as a freelance writer.
-Lisa has authored 18 self-help books for children, teens, and adults, including the international best-sellers, The Anxiety Workbook for Teens and The Self-Esteem Workbook for Teens.
-She has been interviewed as an expert for articles appearing in The New York Times, Scholastic Choices Magazine, Teen Vogue, Psych Central, Today’s Parent, Parent Circle, and The Mother Company, among others.
-She has also written professional training courses available for continuing education credit through Professional Development Resources (www.pdresources.com,) and has authored regular columns on Tweens & Teens for Chicago Parent Magazine and Healthy Families for Sun Newspapers.
-Earlier in her career she spent six years as an early childhood teacher and one year as a school social worker.
-Lisa is a member of the National Association of Social Workers (NASW) and the Society of Children’s Book Writers and Illustrators (SCBWI.)
+Lisa received a Bachelor of Science degree in interpersonal communications from Northwestern University and a master’s degree in clinical social work from Loyola University of Chicago.
+She has 30 years experience as a practicing psychotherapist and 40 years as a freelance writer.
+Lisa has authored 20 self-help books for children, teens, and adults, including the international best-sellers, The Anxiety Workbook for Teens and The Self-Esteem Workbook for Teens.
+She has been interviewed as an expert for WTMJ4-TV, The New York Times, Scholastic Choices Magazine, Teen Vogue, Psych Central, and Today’s Parent among others.
+Lisa has written professional training courses available for continuing education credit through Professional Development Resources (www.pdresources.com,) and authored regular columns on Tweens & Teens for Chicago Parent Magazine and Healthy Families for Sun Newspapers.
+She is a member of the National Association of Social Workers (NASW) and the Society of Children’s Book Writers and Illustrators (SCBWI.)

 My parents’ meeting was so drenched in synchronicity I can only believe that everything that came to follow was meant to be – both the gifts that felt like gifts and the gifts that felt like pain.

 My wonderful dad: an honest, hard-working, smart & successful provider, with a great sense of humor and a penchant for storytelling, planting trees, F. Scott Fitzgerald, and all things detailed.
 In later years he said he realized he’d been angry his whole life.
 (We knew that, as we were the recipients.)